amenzwa/amenzwa.github.io/computing/ProgrammingParadigms.md

 In the `option` type above, the `None` case carries no data, but the `Some` wraps around a type represented by the type parameter `'a`.
 A function that sometimes fails to return a valid result returns an `option` result.
 For example, a function that accesses a file would return `Some file` if the file exists, but would return `None` if it does not exist.

 An oft-used *product* type is the tuple type.
-For example, a complex number can be defined as an alias of a tuple (pair, to be precise) of real numbers as follows.
+For example, a complex number can be defined as an alias of a tuple (pair, to be precise) of real numbers as follows:

 ```
 type complex = real * real;
 ```

 The use of the `*` operator in the definition emphatically states that a tuple type is a product type.
 The elements of the tuple type are unlabelled, and their order matters: `int * string` is a different type from `string * int`, even though that they both have the same information content.
-A tuple literal is written like this.
+A tuple literal is written like this:

 ```
 val c = (0.25, 2.75) : complex;
 ```

 The `: complex` above is how a value is manually assigned a type in ML.
-Another commonly used product types is the record type, which can be aliased like this.
+Another commonly used product types is the record type, which can be aliased like this:

 ```
 type professor =